guettli/desktop-tips-and-tricks/README.md

 This page is for everybody.
 If you are a software developer, then please have a look at [my guidelines](https://github.com/guettli/programming-guidelines)

 ## Copy+Paste History

+A clipboard manager is a great tool.
+Don't ask my why only few people is one.

-diodon on Linux, CopyQ on Windows, TODO on Mac.
+[CopyQ](https://github.com/hluk/CopyQ) work on Linux, Windows, Mac.

 ## Chrome